UbiquityRobotics/learn/doing_more/network_connect.md

 # Connecting the Robot to Your Network

 Connect your workstation to the robot as described in [Connecting a Workstation and Starting the Robot](connecting).
-If you haven't connected the robot to your network yet, the robot is still connected to its own network, which is called ubiquityrobot, and your workstation is connected to that.
-We assume you have ssh'ed into the robot.
+If you haven't connected the robot to your network yet, the robot is still connected to its own network, which is called `ubiquityrobotXXXX`, and your workstation is connected to that.

 Before you go on, you should change the hostname of your robot, to distinguish your robot from others.
 Open a new terminal window, and log in to the robot with ssh: